boldingd/EclipsePhaseContent/Locus.md

 ### Outsiders, Corner Cases, and FAQs

 So, the Locus Federation runs all this, through the Locus Federation Exchange, their ex-creds, and the social-network score they give you.
-But what happens if you're not a member of the Federation (or a member of a coop that is)?
+But what happens if you're not a member of the Federation (or a member of a co-op that is)?

 Basically, you're completely outside the system, and on your own.
-Individuals and coops may help you, or they may not; assume not.
+Individuals and co-ops may help you, or they may not; assume not.
 Community makers will also ignore you, and you won't be able to draw resources.

 On the up-side, though, joining the Federation is easy; basically, you just access their mesh and create an account in their system.